unora-project/unora-project.github.io/docs/quests/circles/circle_2/porte_forest.md

 - Go to the Suomi Weapon Shop (11,55)
 - In front of Torbjorn, say "Porte Forest".
 He will request to bring back 4 Trent Roots
     - Everyone in your party will need 4 Trent Roots
-- While still in Suomi, head to Bertil, the Suomi White Magic Master (16,86).
-She will request 5 Silver Wolf Mane Hairs
-    - Everyone in your party will need 5 Silver Wolf Mane Hairs
-- Head to Porte Forest from the main world map

-!!! tip

-    Porte Forest is split up into three paths: "L" (Left), "C" (Center), and "R" (Right)

 - Go to Porte Forest 3-R (3-C has them too)
     - From the entrance, right, up, up
 - Kill Tree Demons to collect 4 Trent Roots for everyone in the party

+!!! info

+    For this part, we are working ahead and collecting Silver Wolf Mane Hairs, which we will turn into Bertil.
+This saves some time farming them now versus having to go back to town to come right back here.

 - Head to Porte Forest 4-R
     - In 3-R, go to 27,1 to get to 4-R
 - Kill Silver Wolves to collect 5 Silver Wolf Mane Hairs for everyone in the party
 - Head back to Torbjorn in Suomi (11,55) and say "Porte Forest" to turn in the Trent Roots
+- While still in Suomi, head to Bertil, the Suomi White Magic Master (16,86).
+She will request 5 Silver Wolf Mane Hairs
+    - Everyone in your party will need 5 Silver Wolf Mane Hairs
+    - If you followed this guide, you should already have them as we just hunted them.
+If not, look at the info blob above
+- Head to Porte Forest from the main world map

+!!! tip

+    Porte Forest is split up into three paths: "L" (Left), "C" (Center), and "R" (Right)

 - He'll ask you to find a pendant in Porte Forest 4-R (11,25)
     - In 3-R, go to 27,1 to get to 4-R
 - Go back to Bertil, the Suomi White Magic Master (16,86) to turn in the Silver Wolf Mane Hairs